Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Barracks life scares a lot of young people these days," said Hoffmann, 23.
 "Not having the same level of comfort as before makes many less motivated to serve.
 Our generation is a little more pampered."

-The German military has called for soldiers to be deployed to NATO's eastern flank to provide security, but the number of volunteers is "very small".
+The German military has called for troops to be deployed to NATO's eastern flank to provide security, but the number of volunteers is "very small".
 According to a recent Spiegel survey, only one in five soldiers are willing to join the combat-ready brigade that Germany plans to deploy in Lithuania.

 Duc Trung (According to AFP )